-Created in 2013, the Center for LGBTQ Youth Advocacy and Capacity Building, advocates on behalf of LGBTQ youth by influencing policy on local, national and international levels, while helping to build the capacity of decision-makers, individuals and institutions that serve this marginalized population.
+The Center for LGBTQ Youth Advocacy and Capacity Building, or HMI Center, advocates on behalf of LGBTQ youth by influencing policy on local, national, and international levels, while helping to build the capacity of decision-makers, individuals, and institutions that serve this marginalized population.

-Through this Center, HMI extends our decades of leadership in this field so that our experiences may serve as models and be replicated for those in need.
+HMI Center extends our decades of leadership in this field so that our experiences may serve as models and be replicated for those in need.
 These areas include:

 - Conduct organizational assessments on programmatic capacity to serve LGBTQ young people (PRYSM Scan) and provide recommendations;

 - Offer technical assistance and customized trainings to help shift policies and practices that promote safety and inclusion for LGBTQ youth;

 - Provide Training-of-the-Trainer trainings for social service providers and professionals to turnkey at their respective sites;

 - Partner with school communities to create policies and cultivate strategies for school personnel and students’ families to circumvent bullying and violence, and;

 - Collaborate with a local and state government, city agencies, and foundations to secure funding for programs that serve LGBTQ youth across NYC.